pantrypoints/sp/content/en/research/countries/china/xi/chapter-07e.md

 From the perspective of historical development, how to govern a brand-new society such as a socialist society has not been well solved in the past practice of world socialism.
-In the process of leading China's revolution and construction, the Communist Party of China has constantly considered and explored what kind of national governance system to establish in the future and achieved important results.
+In the process of leading China's revolution and construction, the CCP has constantly considered and explored what kind of national governance system to establish in the future and achieved important results.
 Since the reform and opening up, more attention has been paid to institutional construction, a complete set of national governance systems has been basically formed,